 Virtual reality is the term used to describe a three-dimensional, computer generated environment which can be explored and interacted with by a person.
 That person becomes part of this virtual world or is immersed within this environment and whilst there, is able to manipulate objects or perform a series of actions to determine what happens in the environment.

-Virtual reality usually has these 4 characteristics:
+VR usually has these 4 characteristics:

-If you're interested, this article covers a longer definition of VR
+If you’re interested, this article covers a longer definition of VR.

 The most important hardware with VR is the headset, a device similar a pair of goggles that goes over your eyes.
 This immerses you in the virtual world.